cokelaer/bioservices/README.rst

     B4E0E2_HUMAN 185     B4E0E2
     RHOH_HUMAN   191     Q15669  RHOH ARHH TTF

-More examples and tutorials are available in the `On-line documentation <http://bioconvert.readthedocs.io/>`_
+More examples and tutorials are available in the `On-line documentation <http://bioservices.readthedocs.io/>`_

-Here is the list of services available and their testing status (non exhaustive).
-Not all services are currently tested (WIP, july 2021)
+Here is the list of services available and their testing status.

 ==================== ================================================================================================